Typewriter Repairmen 2025 NURC Robot

 4. Selectric

-This is The Typewriter Repairmen's page for the 2024 National Underwater Robotics Challenge, a competition put on by Si Se Puede in Tempe, AZ.
+This is The Typewriter Repairmen's page for the 2025 National Underwater Robotics Challenge, a competition put on by Si Se Puede in Tempe, AZ.
+Please visit their facebook page for latest updates.

 The Typewriter Repairmen is a family robotics club.
 Jim, the Principal Instigator, is a "retired" mechanical engineer.
 He has worked with the local FIRST high school robotics team NERDS for the past 18 seasons as an engineering mentor, and discovered that it's about the most fun thing there is.
-Janet, his wife, is a retired engineer.
+Jim's daughter Carol has been playing with robots since high school in 2007.
 Jim's brother David is an Electrical Engineer at the University of Arizona's Steward Observatory, and also runs a side business Cathode Corner, which sells neat electronic gadgets.
+David's son Linus has been playing with robots since high school in 2012.

 Rovotron Cadet Information